asastats/docs/code-of-conduct.md

 No community rewards will be sent outside of the process defined by this document.

 # Tasker Verification Process
-Each prospective tasker shall undergo a verification process where he or she shall be tested upon his or her understanding of the project, the presented documents, and the related Tasker procedures.
-The process shall aim to confirm the candidate's readiness and willingness to perform the stipulated responsibilities, their adaptability for efficient handling of tasks, and allow for a demonstration of their Tasker prowess.
+Each prospective Tasker will undergo a verification process where they will tested upon their understanding of the project, official documentation, and the related Tasker procedures.
+This process aims to confirm a candidate's readiness to perform all stipulated responsibilities, their adaptability for efficient handling of tasks, and allow for a demonstration of their Tasker prowess.

 ## Verification Methodology
-The members of the verification team shall use whatever method that suits them the best to verify a new candidate.
+The members of the verification team may use whatever method that suits them best to verify a new candidate.
 This could range from engaging in a public interview, to questions posed at identifying problem solving skills, or could be as simple as thinking someone's being a good person.

-Following the completion of the verification process, there shall be a trial phase of 7 days wherein  a to-be-confirmed Tasker is charged with performing certain tasks, an outcome of which shall ultimately reflect and confirm their adeptness and ability to serve as a confirmed Tasker.
+Following the completion of the verification process, the prospective Tasker will enter a trial phase of 7 days wherein they will be charged with performing certain tasks, an outcome of which should ultimately reflect and confirm their adeptness and ability to serve as a confirmed Tasker.

-At the end of the trial phase, a committee of existing Taskers will conduct a yes/no vote (majority rules) to ultimately confirm or release the new prospective Tasker.
+At the end of the trial phase, a committee of existing Taskers will conduct a yes/no vote (majority rules) to confirm or release the new prospective Tasker.

 ## Verification Queue
 The following members of the community will verify the first batch of Tasker applicants, one at a time:
 * AlgoRhythMatic: <open>
 * Babbexx22: <open>
-* bear1bear2bear3: Marvingale
+* bear1bear2bear3: <open>
-* Damo: PonziCream
+* Damo: <open>
 * rach: <open>

 After the first batch of applicants is verified/rejected by these 6 members, then we should arrange the time zones and other things for future applicants.